www.xlr8yourmac.com

 Introduction

-The ATI Radeon HD 3870 PC & Mac Edition is expected to be available for sale by the end of June for a suggested retail price of $219.
-(They didn't make that date, but as of early August, site sponsor OWC now has the Radeon 3870 card in stock.)
+The ATI Radeon HD 3870 PC & Mac Edition (page.product no available) was originally set for June 2008 for a suggested retail price of $219.
+(They didn't make that date, but as of early August 2008, OWC had stock of the Radeon 3870 Mac/PC Edition, but sold out.)
 As the name suggests it works fine in Mac Pros as well as PCs.
+(But is not compatible with PCIe G5 Towers.)
 The Radeon HD 3870 is ATI's current single-GPU high-end card and their first high-end card available for Macs since the Radeon X1900 XT, which were sold both by ATI (for PowerMac G5s) and Apple (for Mac Pros).

 The Radeon 3870 works in both first generation Mac Pros from 2006/2007, as well as the second generation Mac Pros introduced in early 2008.
 (NOTE: As per the driver installer, the 3870 requires OS X 10.5.2 or later.)